-Former Wall Street trader Jeff Koons is a highly controversial figure in the art world.
-He has stated that there is no deeper meaning or message behind his contemporary artworks and employs a workshop in order to bring his visions to life rather than creating them himself.
-For these reasons, many people question whether his sculptures can legitimately be called art.
-His metallic balloon dogs are some of his most instantly recognizable works.
+The former Wall Street trader, Jeff Koons, is a very controversial figure in the world of art.
+He declared that there is no deeper meaning message behind his works.
+What’s more, he uses a workshop to bring his visions to life.
+Therefore he does not create his works himself.
+For these reasons, many question whether or not his works can legitimately be considered art.
+His metallic Balloon dogs are some of his most recognisable works.

 18. Marc Chagall, ceiling of Paris Opéra Garnier, 1964

-Although a slightly controversial take on an artwork, the ceiling at the Opera Garnier in Paris is certainly one of Chagall’s most famous works.
-It was highly polemical from its commission up to its unveiling in 1964, to the extent that the individual panels were assembled under the protection of a military guard.
-The vibrant piece is considered a reflection of Chagall’s status as ‘one of the great colourist of our time’ and contains references to famous composers and artists throughout history.
+The ceiling of the Opera Garnier in Paris is certainly one of the most famous works by Chagall.
+It has been very controversial from the time it was created until its official opening in 1964.
+In fact, the various panels were assembled under protection from military guards.
+This vibrant piece is considered as reflecting Chagall’s status as “one of the great painters of our time” and contains references to famous composers and artists throughout history.

 19. Frida Kahlo, Self Portrait, 1948

 This striking self-portrait was the last that Frida Kahlo painted.
 Self-portrait is the only work of art created by the artists throughout the year 1948 because of her worsening health conditions.
 In this work, Frida Kahlo wears a traditional costume of Tehuana with an embossed collar framing her face and replacing her usual ornate and natural background.
 The sharpness of her face and expression accentuates the emotion.